 In the later periods, it was common for senior scholars to try and insert, delete or alter key phrases in the reconstructed verses as means of elaborating and legitimizing their own views or in a misguided attempt at straightening and simplifying the Loop.

 The way to spot a slide in the core content is to stay alert to sudden qualifying lines, lines conflicting with an earlier or later primary metric, or inappropriate, redundant refrains.
 In general, if the language slips to the linear, if it is avoiding confronting the Self-Loop, it is most likely a later addition.

 So watch your step as you read these aged lines.
 They can be very helpful to the informed reader, fatally beguiling to the casually curious.

 Soon after, the descent begins.
 Pious scribes and well-meaning monks tame Shūnyam’s fierce bellow into a feeble whimper, a reverent purr.

-What could have stabilized as Shūnyam and the view from Shūnyam gets morphed into a rarefied space of high-abstractions and elevated reifications, all proxying for a missed denouement.
+When taken to its natural, inevitable, what could have stabilized as Shūnyam gets morphed into a rarefied space of high-abstractions and elevated reifications, all proxying for a missed denouement.
 [The Posts list about 40 examples.]

 The full Diamond Sūtra from the A.F.Price and Wong Mou-Lam translation from the Chinese : http://zen-ua.org/wp-content/uploads/the_diamond_sutra_english.pdf